kristinaleilani/kristinaleilani.github.io/_pages/about.md

 ---
 title: Welcome!
-subtitle: My research is focused on...
-I am interested in...
-I'm always glad to talk about research, increasing DEI in STEM,...
+subtitle: My dissertation research focuses on evolutionary responses of coral to their environment.
+Though I am broadly interested in the adaptive potential of wildlife to respond to global change.
+I'm always glad to talk about research, fieldwork, ocean conservation, and increasing DEI in STEM.
-description: Personal is the perfect theme for developers, designers and other creatives.
+description:
 featured_image: /images/Apal_CaneBay.jpg
 ---